Enabling GC logging for a DataSource’s JVM

 Enabling GC logging for a Java DataSource

-To enable GC logging for a Java DataSource, add the following command-line arguments to the java command in the DataSource’s DataSource/bin/start-jar.sh script:
+To enable GC logging for a Java DataSource, add the appropriate command-line options below to the java command in the DataSource’s DataSource/bin/start-jar.sh script:

 -Xloggc:var/gc-%p.log -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=10 -XX:GCLogFileSize=5M -XX:+PrintConcurrentLocks -XX:+PrintCommandLineFlags -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=var